linked-db/linked-ql/README.md

 ##### └ *Example 1:*

-> ℹ️ Alter your database and get back a reference to a "savepoint" automatically created for you
+> ✨ Alter your database and get back a reference to a "savepoint" automatically created for you

 ```js
 // Alter schema